 Publication Ethics and Publication Malpractice Statement

 The IJDC is committed to scholarly excellence and dedicated to the advancement of digital curation across a wide range of sectors.
 In order to maintain high quality standards, the journal is guided by the following principles.

 The editors are responsible for deciding which papers and articles should be published, with ultimate responsibility resting with the Editor-in-Chief.
 The decisions of the editors are guided by the Editorial Board; in particular, no submission may be published as an IJDC peer-reviewed paper without first receiving an acceptance recommendation from at least one member of the Editorial Board.
 The editors evaluate whether a submission is relevant to a section of the journal based on its intellectual content alone; this includes its compliance with legal requirements regarding libel, copyright infringement and plagiarism.
 An editor must not evaluate a paper of which he or she is also an author.

 Authors should ensure that they are submitting original works, and that this includes a list of references to any sources used (including data).
 Articles submitted for peer review should not have been published in their current or a very similar form before, other than as a pre-print in a repository or as a conference paper with limited circulation beyond the conference attendees.
 Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behaviour and is unacceptable.

 Papers and articles submitted to the IJDC remain confidential until published.
 Papers and articles not accepted for publication are never used for other purposes without the express written consent of the author.
-A submission not accepted for publication as a peer-reviewed paper may at the editors' discretion be published as a general article if it nevertheless conveys information of value to the readership.
+A submission not accepted for publication as a Research Paper may at the editors' discretion be peer reviewed as a General Article if it is conveys information of value to the readership.